American and British Voters Share Deep Roots. In 2024, They Distrust Their Own Leaders, Too

 On that day, British voters will choose a new Parliament in an election expected to finish with a Labour government after 14 years under the Conservatives.
-Americans across the pond, deeply polarized by the rematch between Democratic President Joe Biden and Republican Donald Trump, will mark Independence Day in something resembling unity with barbeques and fireworks ahead of their vote on Nov.
+Americans, polarized by the rematch between Democratic President Joe Biden and Republican Donald Trump, will mark Independence Day in something resembling unity with barbecues and fireworks ahead of their vote on Nov.
 5.

 That’s how it started.